officiallysingh/spring-boot-problem-handler/README.md

 ```
 Respective codes for corresponding attribute can be copied and message can be specified for same in `properties` file.

+> [!NOTE]
-So in above case the **Error key** is `org.springframework.batch.core.repository.JobInstanceAlreadyCompleteException` i.e. fully qualified name of exception
+> In above case the **Error key** is `org.springframework.batch.core.repository.JobInstanceAlreadyCompleteException` i.e. fully qualified name of exception
-Hence the error response can be specified as follows.
+Hence the error response can be specified as follows. **This scenario also covers all the exceptions for which advices are not defined**.

 ```properties
 status.org.springframework.batch.core.repository.JobInstanceAlreadyCompleteException=409